Camden McKenna (AFHEA)

 Background

-My primary research focus at the moment concerns the many facets of our experience of time.
-More broadly, I tend to be interested in questions in the philosophy of mind, philosophy of cognitive science, philosophy of perception, and Phenomenology.
-I have also written and presented on topics with relevance to the philosophy of action, metaphysics, philosophy of religion, Buddhist philosophy, and science fiction.
+My research focus concerns the many facets of our experience of time, though I am interested in many questions in the philosophy of mind, philosophy of cognitive science, philosophy of perception, and phenomenology.
+I have also written and presented on topics with relevance to the philosophy of action, metaphysics, philosophy of religion, Buddhism, and science fiction.

 Qualifications